Bottle-Coders/EtherEvent/docs/docs/introduction.md

     <img src="img/logo.png" alt="iPresence Logo" width="200" />
     <h1>Welcome to iPresence 👋</h1>
     <h3><strong>Decentralized Check-In and Attendance Verification System 🛡️</strong></h3>
     <p>An innovative check-in tracking platform revolutionizing attendance monitoring in educational and corporate institutions.
 Utilizing the blockchain network, specifically <a href="https://iex.ec/">IExec</a>, it ensures privacity and security with confidential computing.
-This project offers an immutable and fraud-proof check-in recording system.</p>
+This project offers an immutable and fraud-proof check-in recording system in events.</p>
 </div>

 ## Pitch video 🚀